abbas-rz/Spicetify-Spotify-Downloader/README.md

  Install python (with path)\
  install spotdl\
- put both files in extensions folder\
+ put both files (in the repository) in extensions folder\
  run the python script\
  add the extensions folder to the local files in the spotify settings (optional)\
  hit the download button!